 Despite the benefits offered by VoIP technology, you should also be aware of its limitations and challenges.

-• Emerging Security Vulnerabilities: Although VoIP provides advanced encryption and security features, it remains vulnerable to cyber threats.
+- Emerging Security Vulnerabilities: Although VoIP provides advanced encryption and security features, it remains vulnerable to cyber threats.
 Like all internet-based technologies, VoIP systems are at risk of hacking, phishing attacks, and security breaches.
-Organizations must be vigilant in implementing and upholding security measures.
+Organizations must be vigilant in implementing and upholding security measures to protect against these VoIP vulnerabilities.

 To know more check out our detailed article on: Advantages and disadvantages of voice over Internet protocol